ugr-sail/sinergym/docs/source/pages/wrappers.rst

 This wrapper adds energy cost information to the current observation.

 .. warning:: This wrapper internally uses the EnergyCostLinearReward reward function independently of the reward function set when creating the environment.

-.. note:: For examples about how to use these wrappers, visit :ref:`Wrappers example`.

-.. important:: You have to be careful if you are going to use several nested wrappers.
-               A wrapper works on top of the previous one.
-The order is flexible since *Sinergym* v3.0.5.

 **************************
 DeltaTempWrapper